-This will save the approximately five seconds of action that was prerecorded in the buffer before you pressed [●] (two seconds if you are using high speed movie) and start real-time recording.
+This will save the approximately five seconds of action that was prerecorded in the buffer before you pressed [•] (two seconds if you are using high speed movie) and start real-time recording.

-- 3. Press [●] again to stop recording. - To turn off Prerecord Movie, press [BS] and then select [(Auto). - When shooting with the high speed movie "30-120 fps" and "30-240 fps" setting, you cannot change the speed (fps) setting while the camera is pre-recording to the buffer in step 1 of the above procedure.
+- 3. Press [ ] again to stop recording. - To turn off Prerecord Movie recording, set the mode dial to (Auto). - When shooting with the high speed movie "30-120 fps" and "30-240 fps" setting, you cannot change the speed (fps) setting while the camera is pre-recording to the buffer in step 1 of the above procedure.
 You can change the speed (fps) setting after you press [●] to start real-time recording.